Variation Spaces for Multi-Output Neural Networks: Insights on Multi-Task Learning and Network Compression: Vector-Valued Variation Spaces

 As in \cref{fnorm}, the $\inf$ arises since the dictionary of neurons $\curly{\vec{x} \mapsto \sigma(\vec{w}^\T\aug{\vec{x}})}_{\vec{w} \in \Sph^d}$ is highly redundant.
 Thus, there are many different representations for a given $f \in \V_{\sigma}(\R^d)$.
 By choosing the representation with the smallest total variation norm, \cref{eq:SV-norm} defines a valid Banach norm on $\V_{\sigma}(\R^d)$ ~\citep[see, e.g.,][Lemma~3]{siegel2023characterization}.
 Here, we use the following definition of $\norm{\dummy}_{\M(\Sph^d)}$

 where the $\sup$ is taken over all partitions of $\Sph^d$ (i.e., $A_i \cap A_j = \varnothing$ for $i \neq j$).
-This definition is equal to the more conventional definition based on the Jordan decomposition of a measure or the definition as a dual norm~\citep{diestel1977vector,bredies2020higher}.
-That is,
+This definition is equal to the more conventional definitions based on the Jordan decomposition of a measure or as a dual norm~\citep{diestel1977vector,bredies2020higher}.

-where $\nu = \nu^+ - \nu^-$ is the Jordan decomposition of $\nu$ and $C(\Sph^d)$ is the space of continuous functions on $\Sph^d$.
 We use the definition in \cref{eq:scalar-measure-norm} as an analogous definition will play an important role in the vector-valued case.

 Consider a single neuron $\phi_{v,\vec{w}}(\vec{x}) \coloneqq v \sigma(\vec{w}^\T\aug{\vec{x}})$, $\vec{x} \in \R^d$, where $v \in \R$ and $\vec{w} \in \Sph^{d}$.
 In this scenario, it is clear that the $\inf$ in \cref{eq:SV-norm} is achieved by the one scaled Dirac measure $v \delta_{\vec{w}}$ (since any other combination of dictionary elements that represent a single neuron would have a larger norm).
 Thus, if we have the shallow neural network